ada682/SNCringlottery/readme.md

 - All the awesome Node.js library creators that made this bot possible

 ---
+NOTED : For the brutal batch at line 155, set it to whatever value you prefer.
+To avoid errors, just use the default value.

 Happy lottery-ing!
 May the odds be ever in your favor! 🍀